marcioelias/accel-manager/README.md

  - User access control by profile configurations
  - List all PPPoE sessions with:
     - Pagination
-    - Search by specified field
+    - Search by a specified field
     - Order by field
- - This are the actions that can be executed on a give session:
+ - This is the actions that can be executed on a give session:
     - Live network traffic graphic
     - Change rate-limit parameters
     - Restore rate-limit to original parameters values